HumanCompatibleAI/overcooked_ai/README.md

 ## Verify Installation

-To verify your installation, you can try running the following command from the inner `REPO_NAME` folder (with flag `-f` for a quick run, and without for a more comprehensive suite that will take approximately 5/10 minutes to run):
+To verify your installation, you can try running the following command from the inner `overcooked_ai_py` folder (with flag `-f` for a quick run, and without for a more comprehensive suite that will take approximately 5/10 minutes to run):

 ```
 python run_tests.py -f
 ```

-## Python Repo Structure Overview
+## `overcooked_ai_py` Structure Overview

 `mdp/`:
 - `overcooked_mdp.py`: main Overcooked game logic